Inference-time Stochastic Ranking with Risk Control: Methodology

-\textbf{Risk Control for LTR.} Here, we provide concrete instantiations of the UCB~\cite{bates2021distribution} and p-valued based risk control~\cite{angelopoulos2021learn}, which are crucial for determining the risk-controlling thresholds $\hat{\Lambda}$.
+Here, we present concrete instantiations of the UCB $\hat{R}^+(\bm{\lambda},\delta)$ based and p-valued based distribution-free risk control~\cite{angelopoulos2021learn,bates2021distribution} for ranking, which returns a set of risk-controlling thresholds $\hat{\Lambda}$.

-First, with the duality of concentration inequality and p-values in hypothesis testing, we adopt the widely adopted Hoeffding-Benktus (HB) inequality~\citep{bates2021distribution,bentkus2004hoeffding,hoeffding1994probability} which combines the two inequalities by taking the minimum of the p-values from the two iequality.
-The p-value associated with HB inequality is a function of the mean risk $\hat{R}_{util}(\lambda)$ of the calibration set and the number of queries in the calibration set $|\mathcal{Q}_{cal}|$ as:
+\textbf{P-value based Testing.} We adopt the widely adopted Hoeffding-Benktus (HB) inequality~\citep{bates2021distribution,bentkus2004hoeffding,hoeffding1994probability} for risk functions bounded in $[0,1]$ based on the duality of concentration inequality and p-values in hypothesis testing.
+HB inequality combines the two inequalities by taking the minimum of the p-values from them.
+The p-value associated with HB inequality is a function of risk ${R}(\lambda)$ computed on the calibration set and the number of queries in the calibration set $|\mathcal{Q}_{cal}|$ as: